awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetHLSStreamingSessionURL.md

 1. The media player receives the authenticated URL and requests stream metadata and media data normally\.
 When the media player requests data, it calls the following actions:
    +  **GetHLSMasterPlaylist:** Retrieves an HLS master playlist, which contains a URL for the `GetHLSMediaPlaylist` action, and additional metadata for the media player, including estimated bit rate and resolution\.
-   +  **GetHLSMediaPlaylist:** Retrieves an HLS media playlist, which contains a URL to access the MP4 intitialization fragment with the `GetMP4InitFragment` action, and URLs to access the MP4 media fragments with the `GetMP4MediaFragment` actions\.
+   +  **GetHLSMediaPlaylist:** Retrieves an HLS media playlist, which contains a URL to access the MP4 initialization fragment with the `GetMP4InitFragment` action, and URLs to access the MP4 media fragments with the `GetMP4MediaFragment` actions\.
 The HLS media playlist also contains metadata about the stream that the player needs to play it, such as whether the `PlaybackMode` is `LIVE` or `ON_DEMAND`\.
 The HLS media playlist is typically static for sessions with a `PlaybackType` of `ON_DEMAND`\.
 The HLS media playlist is continually updated with new fragments for sessions with a `PlaybackType` of `LIVE`\.
    +  **GetMP4InitFragment:** Retrieves the MP4 initialization fragment\.
 The media player typically loads the initialization fragment before loading any media fragments\.
 This fragment contains the "`fytp`" and "`moov`" MP4 atoms, and the child atoms that are needed to initialize the media player decoder\.

      The initialization fragment does not correspond to a fragment in a Kinesis video stream\.
 It contains only the codec private data for the stream, which the media player needs to decode video frames\.
    +  **GetMP4MediaFragment:** Retrieves MP4 media fragments\.
 These fragments contain the "`moof`" and "`mdat`" MP4 atoms and their child atoms, containing the encoded fragment's video frames and their time stamps\.
 **Note**
 After the first media fragment is made available in a streaming session, any fragments that don't contain the same codec private data are excluded in the HLS media playlist\.
 Therefore, the codec private data does not change between fragments in a session\.

+     Data retrieved with this action is billable\.
+See [Pricing](aws.amazon.comkinesis/video-streams/pricing/) for details\.

 **Note**
 The following restrictions apply to HLS sessions: